HosseinKhalilian/Bascom_avr-AC-Dimmer/README.md

 </p>

-### This repository is control the output voltage of the MCU in a stepped manner as a digital volume or etc.
+### This repository is Control light bulb or speed AC motor With MCU as AC-Dimmer .
-By pressing the up and down keys, You can increase or decrease the output voltage.
+By pressing the up and down keys, You can increase or decrease the output voltage of Dimmer.
-The voltmeter displays the value of the output voltage and You can replace the voltmeter with the load.

 ###### This repository contains Source Files & Proteus Circuit Simulation Files.

 ---